CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/SYS.2.2.2 Clients under Windows 8.1.txt

 #### SYS.2.2.2.A1 Appropriate selection of a Windows 8.1 version

-The functional scope of a Windows version MUST be checked before the procurement on the operational capability and a suitable version must be selected.
+The functional scope of a Windows version MUST be checked prior to procurement for operational capability and a suitable version must be selected.
 It is preferable to use 64-bit versions that include advanced security features.

 #### SYS.2.2.2.A2 Definition of a registration procedure